 Do you believe that that waiting is also an answer to a prayer?
 We’ve prayed so hard and so long for us to buy a car.
 Every time we would come to a final decision, it always felt rushed and we would not be in peace.
 And so we would halt our plans because we are one of those who don’t make rushed decisions for the big stuff.

 Nearly a month after Josiah got his driver’s license and back-and-forth conversation of buying a car of our own, Dane casually shared that his friend was selling his car for an upgrade.
 We found out the car’s details and that the selling-price was within the range we were comfortable to dig into our savings.
-And since Dane has a friend who knows about cars and helped check the condition of the car – it was not a difficult decision to make.
+Dane also knew the way his friend drives and cared for the car and since he also has a close friend who knows about cars, they helped check the condition of it for us.
+It was not a difficult decision to make.